PowerJob/PowerJob/README.md

 [PowerJob](https://github.com/PowerJob/PowerJob) is an open-source distributed computing and job scheduling framework which allows developers to easily schedule tasks in their own application.

-Refer to [Quick Started Tutorial](https://www.yuque.com/powerjob/en/quickstart) for detailed information.
+Refer to [PowerJob Introduction](https://www.yuque.com/powerjob/en/introduce) for detailed information.

 # Introduction

 ### Features
 - **Friendly UI:** [Front-end](http://try.powerjob.tech/#/welcome?appName=powerjob-agent-test&password=123) page is provided and developers can manage their task, monitor the status, check the logs online, etc.

-- **Abundant Timing Strategies:** Four timing strategies are supported, including CRON expression, fixed rate, fixed delay and OpenAPI.
+- **Abundant Timing Strategies:** Four timing strategies are supported, including CRON expression, fixed rate, fixed delay and OpenAPI which allows you to define your own scheduling policies, such as delaying execution.

 - **Multiple Execution Mode:** Four execution modes are supported, including stand-alone, broadcast, Map and MapReduce.
 Distributed computing resource could be utilized in MapReduce mode, try the magic out [here](https://www.yuque.com/powerjob/en/za1d96#9YOnV)!

-- **DAG Job Flow Support:** Both job dependency management and data communications between jobs are supported.
+- **Workflow(DAG) Support:** Both job dependency management and data communications between jobs are supported.

 - **Extensive Processor Support:** Developers can write their processors in Java, Shell, Python, and will subsequently support multilingual scheduling via HTTP.

-- **Disaster Tolerance Support:** As long as there are enough computing nodes, configurable retry policies make it possible for your task to be executed and finished successfully.
+- **Powerful Disaster Tolerance:** As long as there are enough computing nodes, configurable retry policies make it possible for your task to be executed and finished successfully.

+- **High Availability & High Performance:**  PowerJob supports unlimited horizontal expansion.
+It's easy to achieve high availability and performance by deploying as many PowerJob server and worker nodes.

 ### Applicable scenes